warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

       game, speed is everything, so the more you have, the better it is.
       Usually, any monitor with a refresh rate between 120-240 Hz is suitable for COD multiplayer.
-    question: How much Refresh Rate Do I Need for the Call of Duty Multiplayer?
+    question: How much refresh rate do I need for the Call of Duty Multiplayer?
   - answer: sRGB stands for standard red, blue-green.
 It is a technology developed by Microsoft and HP for inkjet printers.
 The spectrum of sRGB includes all the currently known colors and is updated regularly for future